iv-airplane/CMSC471-FinalProject/README.md

 ### Aadarsh
 - Updated scale for heatmap visualization, implemented automatic max calculation and tool tips in gradient legend for both heatmap and cholorpleth map.
 - Helped write some of the of the writeup on the webpage

+### Ryley
+- Implemented the choropleth visualization, including animation across the day, and established the initial visualization structure using GeoJSON data.
+- Improved visualization integration and consistency across the webpage layout
+- Aided write-up refinement and documentation
+- Contributed to project planning discussions, visualization design decisions, and refinement of user interaction features.